 Email service providers like MailChimp and Constant Contact are great tools for mid-sized and small businesses alike.
 However, large enterprises need more specialized enterprise email marketing platforms that can handle the vast amount of data and subscribers that enterprise marketers deal with.

+So now that you know what makes an enterprise email marketing platform suitable for an enterprise, let’s look at the top vendors.
 We gathered a shortlist of the best enterprise email marketing solutions, so you can start your search to find your best-fit software.
 In no particular order, here are the top six:

 It’s rare to find a list of top marketing software that doesn’t feature at least one Salesforce product.
 This list is no exception.